IAF Leadership

 I work in medical imaging at a local hospital.
 I enjoy science fiction conventions, growing my own tomatoes and peppers, and I make a mean salsa.

-Robert Hoffman - Secretary
+ROBERT HOFFMAN - Secretary

-JENA LUKSETICH - Board Director At-Large
+JENA LUKSETICH - Treasurer

 I was born and raised in Iowa.
 I lived in San Francisco for ten years, and Chicago for two before making my way back to Iowa to raise my kids with the support of family.